 Peregrine Motorways Limited, and its associated subsidiaries (the ‘Group’), recognises that modern slavery and human trafficking are significant global issues presenting a challenge for businesses worldwide.
 We recognise that slavery and human trafficking has many different forms, including forced labour, child labour, exploitation, workplace abuse, being sold or treated as a commodity and having restrictions on freedom of movement etc.

-The Group has a zero tolerance approach to modern slavery and human trafficking, and we are committed to act ethically, responsibly and with integrity in all of our business dealings and relationships.
+The Group maintains its zero tolerance approach to modern slavery and human trafficking, and continues to be committed to act ethically, responsibly and with integrity in all of our business dealings and relationships.

 We all have a responsibility to be alert to the risk of this in our business.
 All staff are expected to report any concerns and management are expected to act upon them without delay.

-This statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and constitutes Peregrine Motorways Limited’s slavery and human trafficking statement for the financial year ending 31st December 2018.
+This statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and constitutes Peregrine Motorways Limited’s, and its subsidiaries, slavery and human trafficking statement for the financial year ending 31st December 2020.

 Director – Peregrine Motorways Limited